By Rhoda Parry

 1. Start with the plants you love

 ‘When tackling a garden, start with plants you love but that are also suited to the habitat.
 If you have a sunny garden, for instance, perhaps choose Mediterranean species that will be drought tolerant and adapt to our changing climate.
-Then add plants that originate from the same region for harmony.
+Then add plants that originate from the same region and/or environment.
+This way an intrinsic harmony should develop.
 It’s important to be “loyal to the soil”.’

 - See: Cottage garden ideas: 10 ways to create the look